 If you don’t want to tie your hair with an elastic band, you can use a swim cap instead.
 If you wear swim caps swimming, it will make a world of difference to your hair.
 The main task of a swim cap is to protect your mane by reducing the contact between your hair and the water.
 It’s not too necessary, so if you don’t go swimming with hair extensions regularly, you can skip this.
 However, if you’re a dedicated swimmer, don’t hesitate to invest in a good swim cap.
 Your hair will be better with this investment.

-Hair Care Process After Getting Out Of The Water
+Caring For Tape In Hair Extensions After Getting Out Of The Water

 After getting out of the water, washing and shampooing your hair as soon as possible.
 This helps ensure that your hair will not be soaked with the chemicals from the pool or salt in harsh water.